kishoreadhith-v/c-programming/notes.md

 ```

 In the above example
-- `ptr` is a pointer which points to the address of the variable `x`
+- `ptr` is a pointer that points to the address of the variable `x`
 - the `&` operator is used to assign the address of `x` to `ptr`
 - the `*` operator gives the value of `x` (reverse of `&`)
-- the datatype of the pointer should be same as tha tof the variable it is pointing to.
+- the data type of the pointer should be the same as the of the variable it is pointing to.
 -

 ```c